SemanticMediaWiki/KnowledgeGraph/README.md

 ## Requirements

-Requirements for KnowledgeGraph 1.x:

-- PHP 7.4 or later
+- PHP 8.1 or later
 - MediaWiki 1.39 or later
-- SemanticMediaWiki 4.x or later
+- SemanticMediaWiki 5.1.0 or later

 ## Usage